tomaszmol/tomaszmol.github.io/README.md

-Here's the updated version with the mention of the course:

----

 # Personal Portfolio Project – Tomasz Mol

 This is my personal portfolio website project, designed to showcase my skills, projects, and professional experience.
 The website is built using modern web technologies and serves as a digital resume and a hub for my work.